Héctor Guerrero

 Héctor Manuel Guerrero Llanes (born October 1, 1954) is a Mexican American former commentator and professional wrestler.
 He is a part of professional wrestling's Guerrero family along with his father Gory, brothers Chavo, Mando, and Eddie, nephew Chavo Jr., and niece Raquel Diaz.
 During his career, Guerrero worked for most of the major North American wrestling promotions, most notably serving as Total Nonstop Action Wrestling's Spanish color commentator from 2007 to 2015.

 Professional wrestling career

 Guerrero was born in Mexico City, Mexico, but his family relocated to El Paso, Texas in the United States when he was young.
 Guerrero attended the University of Texas at El Paso, graduating with a bachelor's degree in physical education.

+Early career (1973–1980)

 Guerrero trained as a wrestler under his father, Gory, and debuted in 1973 using the shortened name "Héctor Guerrero".
 Early in his career, he wrestled primarily in California, often teaming with his brothers Chavo Guerrero Sr. and Mando.